onap/sdc/docs/configuration.rst

     # The read timeout towards JanusGraph DB when health check is invoked
     janusGraphHealthCheckReadTimeout: 1

-    # The interval to try and reconnect to Elasticsearch when it is down during SDC startup
-    esReconnectIntervalInSeconds: 3

     # The interval to try and reconnect to UEB health check when it is down during SDC startup
     uebHealthCheckReconnectIntervalInSeconds: 15